Emily Oster, PhD

 Q&A on the confusing sunscreen recommendations

 I’m curious why there is a recommendation to avoid sunscreen in babies under six months old.
-I read your piece on chemical vs. mineral sunscreen but didn’t catch anything on newborns specifically.
-It seems that most (including the FDA!) state that zinc-oxide-based mineral sunscreens shouldn’t be used under six months due to a risk of skin irritation or rashes.
-However, zinc oxide is the primary ingredient in most diaper-rash creams, which are fine (I think?!) to use from day one.
+It seems that most sources (including the FDA!) state that zinc-oxide-based mineral sunscreens shouldn’t be used under six months due to a risk of skin irritation or rashes.
+However, zinc oxide is the primary ingredient in most diaper-rash creams, which are fine (I think?) to use from day one.
 Is this an antiquated recommendation, or is sunscreen really more dangerous than sunburn in babies less than six months old?

 —Melissa